What is the Procurement Journey?

 We would advise that it is best practice for the main reasons to be detailed in the Contract Notice under Section II.2.4 Description of the procurement.

 Do selection and award criteria scoring need to be included in the Contract Notice?

-The Contract Notice must be transparent about the basis on which you will be applying the selection criteria.
+The Contract Notice must be transparent about the basis on which you will be applying the selection and award criteria.

 If you are using a two-stage procedure, you can put all the information on selection scoring and weighting in Section II.2.9 (Shortlisting) of the Contract Notice.
 If you are using an open procedure, the Shortlisting box cannot be used so please put your information on selection criteria under VI.3 Additional Information.